Raihan9797/react-complete-guide/section-3-react-basics/README.md

 2. `props.className`: to get the styles used in the children components.
 3. The point of this is to minimize code duplication.
 Because we can extract html components and store it in a wrapper.
 4. You will not see these custom compoenents when inspecting.
 This is because they are just made up of the html components you built them on!

+# 42. (Optional) A closer look at JSX
+1. Last time need to `import React` but now with JSX, it automatically does that under the hood.